-Keep reading to find out which closing costs sellers typically cover in Maryland and how much you can expect to pay for each of them.
+Keep reading to learn what you're responsible for as a seller and how much closing costs are in Maryland.
 Need estimates for your sale?
 You'll also find our Maryland seller closing costs calculator!

 How much are seller closing costs in Maryland?

-Seller closing costs are fees you pay when you finalize the sale of your home in Maryland.
-These include the costs of verifying and transferring ownership to the buyer and many are unavoidable.
+Seller closing costs include all the fees due when you finalize the sale of your home in Maryland.
+These expenses are required in order to transfer legal ownership of the property to your buyer.

 Who pays closing costs in Maryland?